bedezign/yii2-audit/docs/application-views.md

     // params for the AuditTrailSearch::search() (optional)
     'params' => [
         'AuditTrailSearch' => [
+            // can either be a field or an array of fields
             // in this case we only want to show trails for the "status" field 'field' => 'status',
         ]